squidfunk/mkdocs-material/docs/setup/setting-up-social-cards.md

 can select from several [pre-designed layouts][default layouts] or create [custom layouts] to match your unique style and branding.

+---

+:fontawesome-brands-youtube:{ style="color: #EE0F0F" }
+__[How to build custom social cards]__ by @james-willett – :octicons-clock-24:
+24m – Learn how to create entirely custom social cards perfectly matching your branding for each page automatically!

+  [How to build custom social cards]: https://www.youtube.com/watch?v=4OjnOc6ftJ8

 <figure markdown>

 [![Layout default variant]][Layout default variant]